 If you’ve got an AR-enabled phone, you can now bring select animals right into your space for a safari (or safe snuggle) with Search. pic.twitter.com/kWpudETgeq

-To use the feature, navigate to Google on a compatible device, and search for the animal in question in Google Search.
-If the animal you’ve searched for (say, a wolf) is available, it’ll show up in a small box with some statistics and an animated thumbnail, and an invitation to “meet a life-sized wolf up close.”
+To use the feature, navigate to Google on a compatible device, and search for the animal in question in Google search.
+If the animal you’ve searched for (say, a wolf) is available, it’ll show up in a small box with some statistics, an animated thumbnail, and an invitation to “Meet a life-sized wolf up close.”

-From there, tap “View in 3D”, and the site will populate an animated, 3D model in your screen.
-When you click on the AR tab on the top of the screen, it’ll switch you to an AR view on your phone.
-This step took a couple of minutes: it had me move my phone around before populating a handful of animals, but eventually, it displayed a tiger, a golden eagle, and a wolf hanging out in my backyard.
-It’ll let you take a clean screenshot, minus all of the tabs and buttons.
+From there, tap “View in 3D,” and the site will put an animated 3D model on your screen.
+Click on “View in your space,” point your phone at the floor, and it’ll switch you to an AR view of the animal on your phone.
+This step may take a couple of minutes: it had me move my phone around before populating a handful of animals, but eventually, it displayed a tiger, a golden eagle, and a wolf hanging out in my backyard.
+It’ll let you take a clean screenshot, minus all the tabs and buttons.

 The feature is pretty cool: it’s a good way to see just how large some of these animals really are up close (I kept thinking that they were too large, until I looked at their stats), and I could see this being useful in a classroom or educational setting.

-At I/O, Google noted that the feature would be used for some more practical things, like shopping, where you could see what a product looked like without actually having it in hand, or if you wanted to check out how muscles looked on a person — it would overlay your search result in AR.
-That’s not the extent of Google’s AR ambitions: it’s been testing an AR navigation feature for Google Maps, and has been releasing AR Playmoji stickers for users to play with.
+At I/O 2019, Google noted that the feature would be used for some more practical things, like shopping, where you could see what a product looked like without actually having it in hand, or if you wanted to check out how the muscular system looked on a person — it would overlay your search result in AR.
+Since then, in fact, Google has released an AR navigation feature for Google Maps and has been releasing AR Playmoji stickers for users to play with.